nathanjmcdougall/squareness/README.md

 ## Investigation
 The purpose of this repository is to investigate both notions of squareness.
 How do they plot as sequences?
 Is there any interesting structure to them warranting further investigation?

+# Configuration
+Pytest is used for tests, create a .env file with PYTHONPATH = ./src to allow for importing of the squareness package in the tests.